-The County Service Area (CSA) No. 70 - Zone G, Wrightwood, was established by an act of the County of San Bernardino Board of Supervisors on November 29, 1971 to maintain 3 miles of paved roads and 2 miles of unpaved roads.
+The County Service Area (CSA) No. 70 - Zone M was established by an act of the Board of Supervisors of the County of San Bernardino (the County) to provide fire protection, park services and road maintenance to 370 miles of road to the community of Wonder Valley.